Amit Chokshi, MD

 Compassionate, patient-centered care is very important to Dr. Freidl, and she is dedicated to not only providing superior care but also to patient education.

 Dr. Susan Frick received her undergraduate degree in Finance at the University of Tampa in 1987.
 Recognizing her passion was in the medical field Dr. Frick returned to school and earned her degree in Optometry with Honors from Nova Southeastern College of Optometry in 1997.

-Dr. Frick returned to Optometry after staying home full time to raise her children and has been working for Ted Brink & Associates since 2010.
-As a primary care Optometric Physician patient care is of the utmost priority.
+Dr. Frick returned to Optometry after staying home full time to raise her children and is currently working at Clay Eye Physicians and Surgeons.
+As a primary care Optometric Physician, patient care is of the utmost priority.

 Dr. Frick has been married for 26 years and has 4 children.
 Their eldest, David, graduated from the United States Naval Academy and is attending flight school.
 Michael is in his 2nd year at the United States Coast Guard Academy.
 Emily and Matthew are attending High School.

 Omar Gayasaddin, D.O.